toomasr/sgf4j/README.md

 I've been doing some serious [yak shaving](https://en.wiktionary.org/wiki/yak_shaving).
 Instead of solving [Go](https://en.wikipedia.org/wiki/Go_(game)) problems to improve my game I've been writing a [SGF](http://www.red-bean.com/sgf/) viewer to make it easier to go through my problem files.

-As a side result of that viewer (which I haven't put up yet anywhere) I had to do some SGF parsing.
+As a side result of [that viewer](https://github.com/toomasr/sgf4j-gui) I had to do some SGF parsing.
 Hence this project.
-You can use this library to parse SGF files and then actually play it out on a virtual board.
-The library is not mature, I have tested it with couple of games as I've been writing the viewer.
+You can use this library to parse SGF files and then actually play it out on a virtual board and then write out the SGF if you want to.
+I test the library with bunch of databases to make sure it is able to parse enough different SGF files and also when writing those out no data is lost.

 Parsing
 =======